openfaas/docs/docs/cli/build.md

 faas-cli build --help
 ```

+* Build images with Docker

+The `faas-cli build` command builds a Docker image into your local Docker library, which can then be used locally or pushed into a remote Docker registry.
+Each change of your function requires a new `faas-cli build` command to be issued.

+* How to do CI/CD

+When it comes to continuous integration and delivery you can use the `faas-cli` tool on your build server to build and deploy your code using the built-in commands.

+* Generate a Dockerfile with `--shrinkwrap`

+If you are using an alternative container image builder or are automating the `faas-cli` then you can use the `--shrinkwrap` flag which will produce a folder named `./build/function-name` with a Dockerfile.
+This bundle can be used with any container builder.

 ## 1.0 Apply build options

 The OpenFaaS CLI enables functions to be built with different options, e.g. `dev`, `debug`, etc.